binipringle/torts/_texts/0-outline.md

 ---

-## VIII.
+## IX.
 Service of process and notice

 (a)	**Important: Insufficient or defective service of process can result in technical dismissal**